brunokoga/fichas/marksman.md

 **Evade Arrows (Ex)**
 At 2nd level, a Marksman's familiarity with ranged attacks and her natural intuition alerts her to danger from mundane ranged attacks.
 She gains a +1 Dodge bonus to Armor Class against ranged attacks (but not ranged touch attacks).
 At 6th level and every four Marksman levels thereafter, this Dodge bonus increases by 1.

+####Psionic Powers Known
+**Deflect Missiles**
+Display: Mental, Visual
+Manifesting Time: 1 standard action
+Range: personal
+Target: You
+Duration: 1 rnd /level (D) or until discharged
+Power Points: 1
+You surround yourself in a field that slows ranged attacks.
+You gain damage reduction 10/magic against ranged or thrown weapons.
+This effect ends once it has blocked 10 points of damage.
+You do not gain the ability to damage creatures with similar damage reduction.
+This ability does not work on weapon-like spells or powers.
+Augment This power may be augmented in the following ways.
+1. For every additional power point spent, the power can block an additional 10 points of damage before it ends.
+2. If you spend 6 additional power points, you may manifest this power as a swift action.

+**Inevitable Strike**
+Display Visual
+Casting Time 1 swift action
+Range Personal
+Target you
+Duration See text
+Power Points: 1
+You gain temporary, intuitive insight into the immediate future during your next attack.
+Your next single attack roll (if it is made before the end of the next round) gains a +5 insight bonus.
+Additionally, you are not affected by the miss chance that applies to attackers trying to strike a concealed target.
+Augment: This power may be augmented in one or both of the following ways.
+1. You can increase the manifesting time to 1 standard action and increase the insight bonus to +20.
+2. For every additional power point spent, the insight bonus increases by 2, but the total bonus may not exceed +25.

+**Burst**
+Display Auditory
+Manifesting Time 1 swift action
+Range Personal
+Target You
+Duration 1 round
+Power Points 1
+This power increases your land speed by 10 feet.
+This adjustment counts as an enhancement bonus to speed.
+Augment For every 4 additional power points you spend, the enhancement bonus to speed increases by 10 feet.

+**Float**
+Display: auditory
+Manifesting Time: 1 standard action
+Range: Personal
+Target: you
+Duration: 1 rnd./lvl.
+(D)
+Power Points: psionic focus or 1
+You mentally support yourself in water or similar liquid.
+You can swim at a speed of 5 feet using the power alone, or, if you already have a swim speed, this power boosts your swim speed by 5 feet.
+Augment: For every additional power point you spend, your swim speed and bonus to swim speed increases by +5 feet.

+$ 3000
+1 longbow +1= 2375
+40 flechas normais 2
+15 flechas +1  = 800